Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Background

-\begin{rmk} A framed \(E_2\)-algebra is also known as a \(2\)-disk algebra.
+\begin{remark} A framed \(E_2\)-algebra is also known as a \(2\)-disk algebra.
 The terminology framed \(E_2\)-algebra is somewhat confusing as there is also a notion of an \(E_2\)-algebra which is a symmetric monoidal functor \(F: \catname{Disc}^{\mathrm{fr}, \sqcup}_{2} \to \mathscr{C}^{\otimes}\) from the category of \emph{framed} discs.
-Using \(E_2\)-algebra as coefficients one can define factorisation homology for framed surfaces; however, we shall only consider oriented surfaces and framed \(E_2\)-algebras in this paper. \end{rmk}
+Using \(E_2\)-algebra as coefficients one can define factorisation homology for framed surfaces; however, we shall only consider oriented surfaces and framed \(E_2\)-algebras in this paper. \end{remark}